 Wakame-Marinated Tuna Carpaccio

 Perhaps Jacala's most famous dish of all is their robust Steak Tartare.
-Coarsely hand chopped and prepared by Jacques himself at your table, the preparation is part of the experience.
+Coarsely hand chopped and prepared at your table, the preparation is part of the experience.
 It is flavored to your spice-liking.
 Tip: It goes down best with an order of potato wedges on the side.

 The Steak Tartare

-After Alain's fine French cuisine and conversation with Jacques?
+After Alain's fine French cuisine?
 It's onto a Jacala chaise for a Meads Bay dip and a nap.
 Yes, it is the formula for Anguilla dining perfection.

 How did this Jacala love affair begin?